-In addition to the reliability measure on a system basis above, we discuss indices that measure reliability on a customer basis and a load basis.
-These measures can provide useful information if considered carefully but can be misleading and may require addition data collection systems to be established.
-Therefore, they are not widely used and we are not recommending their use in the NEM.
+In addition to the reliability measure on a system basis referred to above, we discuss indices that measure reliability on a customer basis and a load basis.
+These measures can provide useful information if considered carefully but can be misleading in certain circumstances and may require additional data collection systems to be established.
+Therefore, as they are not currently widely used internationally, we are not recommending their use in the NEM.

-Proposed implementation plan
+Recommended implementation plan

-The proposed common definitions for distribution reliability measures have the potential to improve the consistency and transparency of the various distribution reliability incentive, reporting and bench-marking schemes used in the NEM.
+The recommended common definitions for distribution reliability measures in this report have the potential to improve the consistency and transparency of the various distribution reliability incentive, reporting and benchmarking schemes used in the NEM.
 Thus, to derive the most benefits from the proposed common definitions, it is desirable that the measures are widely applied.
+The wide adoption of the definitions in this report was supported by the submissions to our draft report.